-There is a strong and decreasing trend of the number of students at the geodetic faculties in many West European countries.
-This situation is a serious threat to the geodetic community in these countries.
-For example, the geodetic faculty at the world known TU Delft in the Netherlands has closed a few years ago due to the lack of students.
-The same almost happened also in Berlin, Germany, but was - for now at least - fortunately avoided after Prof. Magel as the FIG President and some distinguished colleagues from our profession intervened at Berlin and federal political and university authorities.
-The situation at the TU Munich is not so critical yet, but in the last years the number of geodesy students is too low and counts only around 30 students per year.
-This is of course not good - neither for our profession nor for Bavaria or Germany.

-Thus we have to ask ourselves, what we have to do and where to act for the prosperity of our profession.
-An even more important question is, how and what do we have to change to ensure that the society as a whole benefits most from our proper position and action in the society.
-The answers to these questions are not easy, but we have to find them by directing the development of our knowledge and implementation of our services in such directions that will enable us to exploit our full potentials and give our best in those professional and scientific fields that are needed most in the society.
+The geodetic faculty at the world known TU Delft in the Netherlands has closed a few years ago due to lack of students.
+The same almost happened in Berlin, Germany.
+Fortunately this was - for now at least avoided after FIG President Prof. Magel and some distinguished colleagues from our profession intervened at Berlin together with federal political and university authorities.
+The situation at the TU Munich is not so critical yet, but the number of geodesy students has been too low over the past years: it only counts around 30 students per year.
+Of course this is not a good thing, neither for our profession, nor for Bavaria or Germany.
+Therefore we have to ask ourselves what we have to do and where to act for the prosperity of our profession.
+An even more important question is how and what we have to change to ensure that the society as a whole benefits most from our proper position and action.
+The answers to these questions are not easy, but we have to find them by directing the development of our knowledge and the implementation of our services in those directions that will enable us to exploit our full potentials and give our best in those professional and scientific fields that are needed most in society.